nikolasbarwicki/ts-weather-app/README.md

 # Weather App

-React app made to practice Typescirpt and writing tests in a real life project.
+React app made to practice Typescirpt, TailwindCSS and writing tests in a real life project.

 ### Live demo